davidKolesar/C-Programming-Curriculum/README.md

 several theory-focused courses and other classes focused on enterprise level application development.

 This is where C comes in.
 This is a very special breed of programming language in that it is considered a _mid-level_ language -- meaning it has elements of both machine languages and high-level languages.
 Simply put, C forces the programmer to manually deal with lower-level processes of the language (such as memory allocation) that would otherwise be handled for them in a higher-level language (such as Java or C#).
 By requiring attention to such details, it makes an excellent candidate for a theory/practice based course.

 The folowing course information is text that would be presented as power-point slides to supplement lecture.

 My hope is that the student, autodidact, or otherwise curious individual can walk away with from this course with a greater appreciation for both.

+With much sincerity and passion for knowledge,

+David Kolesar

 27DEC19

-David Kolesar

 ### Introduction: